CYPT71/LoginRegisterPage/README.md

 # User

 type

 - webauthn user
-  - roles number corresponding of bytes associte to Roles
+- roles number corresponding of bytes associte to Permissions
 - Email
 - password backup to webauthn
 - Credentials webauthn credentials  in database and credentials are charge in code

 # Role

 type

 - name of the role
 - byte number

 # api request

 **POST** _register/start/:username_ begin registration and send Credentials to user create a new session form user